flare-foundation/docs/docs/tech/glossary.md

 Attestation { #attestation }
 : A data proof provided to the [State Connector](#state_connector) by a decentralized network of Attestation Providers that confirms the validity or otherwise of any request.
+Each attestation within a round is added to a merkle trie from which the resulting root hash is the attestation proof for the round.

+Attestation Provider { #attestation-provider }
+: Attestation providers play an essential role in the [attestation protocol](#attestation).
+They handle requests to provide attestations.
+These requests come in types called attestation types and have to be designed in such a way that they are [clear-cut decidable](#clear-cut_decidable).

 Avalanche { #avalanche }
 : An open-source blockchain using the Snow family of consensus protocols and [Proof of Stake](#proof_of_stake) for [Sybil resistance](#sybil_resistance).
 It is advertised as the fastest smart contract platform.